Thanksgiving leftovers better than the big dinner.

 - While the pie dough is chilling, make the filling.
 Heat a large sauté pan or skillet over medium heat with the olive oil.
 Add the carrots, celery, and onion.
 Cook, stirring occasionally, until the onions are translucent and the vegetables have softened, about 7 to 10 minutes.
 Add the peas and corn and cook two minutes more.
 Remove from heat and set aside.
 TIP: If the vegetables start to brown too much, or the pan seems dry, add a tablespoon or two of water.

 - Make the white sauce.
 In a large sauce pot, melt the butter over medium-high heat, swirling to make sure no areas of butter burn.
 Add the flour and whisk to a paste; this is your roux.
 Cook the roux until a light golden color, about 1 minute.
 Add the chicken or turkey stock in several additions, whisking thoroughly to make sure no lumps form.
-Whisk in the milk, thyme, salt, pepper, and bay leaves.
+Whisk in the milk, thyme, parsley, salt, pepper, and bay leaves.
 Bring the sauce to a low boil, then stir constantly until thickened, about 2 to 3 minutes.
 PRO TIP: Leftover turkey gravy can be used as the stock, as long as it is not too thick.

 - Remove from heat.
 Fish out the bay leaves and thyme.
 Add the diced turkey and the cooked vegetables to the sauce, and stir to combine.
 Taste for seasoning.